charonn0/RB-libcURL/ReadMe.md

 ##Synopsis

 ***
 It is strongly recommended that you familiarize yourself with [libcURL](http://curl.haxx.se/libcurl/c/libcurl-tutorial.html), as this project preserves the semantics of libcURL's API in an object-oriented, Xojo-flavored wrapper.
 For a simplified client interface that is appropriate for most types of transfers you should use the [`cURLClient`](https://github.com/charonn0/RB-libcURL/wiki/cURLClient) class.
+Refer to the [examples](https://github.com/charonn0/RB-libcURL/wiki/Home#examples) below for demonstrations of `cURLClient`.

 ***